MakoNZ/BookGrab/README.md

 ### Prerequisites

-- A MyAnonyMouse account and session token
+- A MyAnonaMouse account and session token
-- A running Transmission client
+- A running qBittorrent client

 ### Installation Options